-- Find appropriate other checklist for the system being worked on. - These systems are ultra-low temperature freezers, generally seen in laboratories. - Typical maintenance is for electrical components; generally, once the technician has to go into the system then it will be replaced.
+- As appropriate, find other checklist for the system being worked on. - These systems are ultra-low temperature freezers, generally seen in laboratories. - Typical maintenance is for electrical components; generally, once the technician has to go into the system then it will be replaced.